alex1969/coursera-getting-and-cleaning-data-wk4project/README.md

-# Johns Hopksins coursera-getting-and-cleaning-data-wk4project
+# Johns Hopkins Data Science Getting and Cleaning Data Coursera Week  Four Project

-#Overview
+#Project Overview
 	Purpose: To demonstrate one's ability to collect, work with, and clean a data set.
 	Goal: 	To prepare tidy data that can be used for later analysis.
 One will be graded by peers on a series of yes/no questions Dataset to be cleaned and tidied: Human Activity Recognition Using Smartphones (Anguita et al, 2013).